Azciop/Kumanri_recipy_website/README.md

 Personnal project

-Huge fan of cooking, decided to make a reicpy website from scratch (front & back) using VueJs & Node/express !
+Huge fan of cooking, decided to make a recipy website from scratch (front & back) using VueJs & Node/express !